What Does the British Royal Family Tree Look Like and What Is the Line of Succession to the Throne?

 Prince William and Kate Middleton welcomed three children Prince George, Princess Charlotte, and Prince Louis.
 Prince Harry and Meghan Markle have one son.
 Peter Phillips’ wife, Autumn, gave birth to two daughters, Savannah and Isla.
 And the queen’s granddaughter, Zara, and her husband Mike Tindall also have two girls named Mia and Lena.

 So where do each of these royals fall in the line of succession?

 Most people are aware that Prince Charles is the first in line to take over the throne after his mother.
 His oldest son, Prince William, is second in line and his son, Prince George, is third.
 His little sister, Charlotte, is fourth in line thanks to the Succession to the Crown Act which amended the system so that males no longer take precedence over their older sisters.
 Their younger brother, Louis, who was born in April 2018, is fifth.

-If you’re not quite sure who comes after that the answer is Prince Edward followed by his son, James.
-Edward’s daughter, Louise, is 13th, her aunt, Princess Anne, is 14th and her son, Peter, is 15th.
-Peter’s daughters, Savannah, and Isla, are 16th and 17th.
-Anne’s daughter, Zara, is 18th and her two children, Mia and Lena, are 19th and 20th in the line of succession to the British throne.
+If you’re not sure who comes after that the answer is Prince Edward followed by his son, James.
+Edward’s daughter, Louise, is 14th.
+Her aunt, Princess Anne, is 15th and her son, Peter, is 16th.
+Peter’s daughters, Savannah, and Isla, are 17th and 18th.
+Anne’s daughter, Zara, is 19th and her children, Mia and Lena, are 20th and 21st in the line of succession to the British throne.